DJSherwood/DJSherwood.github.io/about.markdown

 I am forever grateful for Dr. Santamaria's mentorship; I learned so much from him.
 It was there that I learned to use `MATLAB`, `MCell3`, `Linux`, create `bash` scripts and create parallel computing jobs on the **Texas Advanced Computing Center**'s (TACC) cluster.

-But, due to my father's sudden passing in 2007, I found myself mentally and emotionally exhausted by the time I graduated in 2009.
+But, due to family tragedy in 2007, I found myself mentally and emotionally exhausted by the time I graduated in 2009.
 I enrolled in a PhD program at Rice University anyway, but only lasted a semester and-a-half.
 I pulled myself together and enrolled in a Master's for Biomedical Engineering at UTSA in 2011.
 Again, I was fantastically lucky in that I found a paid position to work in Dr. Matthew Reilly's lab.
 Dr. Reilly was also a fantastic mentor.
 It was there that I started learning applied statistics.

 After graduating I was able to find a job with the **City of Austin** performing _ad hoc_ statistical analyses on crime data.
 I learned  to use `R`, `Python`, `Scikit-Learn`, and `SQL`...and that San Antonio has far better tacos than Austin.
 In 2019, I moved back to San Antonio with my wife and I got a job as a Senior Financial Analyst with **KCI**, a biomedical company that specialized in selling wound vac services.
 They were bought by **3M** in the fall of 2019.
 I mastered the art of creating compelling dashboards with `Tableau` and experimented with `XGBoost`'s `accelerated-failure-time` objective function.